ronjefferson/xhi-backend/README.md

 # xHi-Reader (Backend)

-The backend for managing eBooks, tracking reading progress, and syncing library across devices for xHi-Reader.
+A Dockerized FastAPI backend for xHi-Reader that parses uploaded eBooks, extracts metadata, and securely stores library data.

 ---